thegreatshasha/OpenCV_Java_AndroidStudio/README.md

 # Colonizer
-An open source android app to automaically count your colonies
+An open source android app to automaically count your colonies using image processing.

 ## Setup
 * You can install the app on play store here https://play.google.com/store/apps/details?id=com.shashwat.opencv_java_androidstudio